zenzarina/super-duper-phaseolus/README.md

 3. Quality Assessment: Read quality was evaluated using qiime demux summarize to determine optimal trimming thresholds.

-4. Denoising & Filtering: Forward and reverse reads were trimmed to 280 bp and 270 bp respectively (Q20).
+4. Denoising & Filtering: Forward and reverse reads were trimmed at Q20.
 DADA2 denoise-paired was used for filtering, denoising, merging, and chimera removal.
 This step produced:
     - Amplicon Sequence Variants (ASVs)
     - Representative sequences for each ASV.

 5. Taxonomic Assignment: ASVs were classified using a Naïve Bayes classifier trained on SILVA 138.2 (99%), specific for the V3–V4 region of the 16S rRNA gene.

-8. Taxonomic Collapsing: Absolute and relative abundance tables were collapsed across taxonomic levels (Domain → Genus) for downstream analyses.
+6. Taxonomic Collapsing: Absolute and relative abundance tables were collapsed across taxonomic levels (Domain → Genus) for downstream analyses.

-9. Merge tables to Excel: csv format
+7. Merge tables to Excel: csv format

 ------------------------------------------------------------
 Directory Structure